Modern Family: Family tree

 The characters in green have regular roles on the show.
-Dotted lines indicate a parental relationship through adoption or marriage, and dashed lines indicate a divorce between characters. † Indicates a deceased character.
+Dotted lines indicate a parental relationship through adoption or marriage, and dashed lines indicate a divorce between characters. † indicates a deceased character.

-The series has also had many recurring characters.
-Fred Willard has guest starred as Phil's father Frank; he was nominated for Outstanding Guest Actor in a Comedy Series at the 62nd Primetime Emmy Awards, but lost to Neil Patrick Harris's performance on Glee.
-Willard also received a posthumous nomination in the same category at the 72nd Primetime Creative Arts Emmy Awards in 2020.
-Shelley Long too guest starred occasionally as DeDe Pritchett, Jay's ex-wife and Claire and Mitchell's mother.

-Nathan Lane appears as Cameron and Mitchell's flamboyant friend Pepper Saltzman; he has been nominated three times for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
-Adam DeVine appeared as Andy Bailey, Jay and Gloria's "manny" (male nanny), Phil's assistant and Haley's ex-boyfriend.
-Elizabeth Banks appeared as Mitch and Cam's fun-loving friend Sal; she was nominated for Outstanding Guest Actress in a Comedy Series at the 67th Primetime Creative Arts Emmy Awards in 2015.
-Nathan Fillion also makes an appearance as Rainer Shine, a weather forcaster, and later Haley's boyfriend.

-Development and production
+Production

 Initial development

 As creators Christopher Lloyd and Steven Levitan retold stories about their families, they realized that the stories could be the basis for a show.
 They started working on the idea of a family being observed in a mockumentary-style show.
 They later decided that it could be a show about three families and their experiences.
 It was originally called My American Family, and the camera crew was originally supposed to have been run by a fictitious Dutch filmmaker named Geert Floortje, who had lived as a teenaged exchange student with the Pritchetts and had developed a crush on Claire (while Mitchell had developed a crush on him).
 The producers later felt that this component was unnecessary, and it was scrapped.
-Lloyd now prefers to look at the show as "a family show done documentary-style".
+Lloyd preferred to look at the show as "a family show done documentary-style".

 Lloyd and Levitan pitched the series to CBS, NBC, and ABC (they did not pitch it to Fox because of issues they had with the network over a previous comedy series, Back to You, that Lloyd and Levitan also created and produced).
 CBS, which was not ready to make a big commitment to the single-camera style of filming, rejected the series.
 NBC, already broadcasting The Office and Parks and Recreation at the time, decided against taking on a third mockumentary-style show.
 ABC accepted the pitch.

 The pilot episode tested positively with focus groups, resulting in the network ordering 13 episodes and adding it to the 2009–10 fall lineup days ahead of ABC's official schedule announcement.
 The series was given a full-season pickup in October 2009.